Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 }
 ```

-This mean the function has side effects or gets information somewhere that can change over time.
+This means the function has side effects or gets information somewhere that can change over time.

 - A pure function cannot call any impure functions!
 - An impure function can call both pure and impure functions.